Wisconsin Divorce Laws

 Divorce in Wisconsin

-Divorce is not an easy process – it is stressful, emotional and conflict-ridden.
-Divorce impacts almost every aspect of an individual’s life including relationships with family and friends, finances and property ownership.
+Divorce is not an easy process – it is stressful, emotional, and conflict-ridden.
+Divorce impacts almost every aspect of an individual’s life including relationships with family and friends, finances, and property ownership.
 Unfortunately, divorce is a frequent occurrence.
 In Wisconsin, approximately 50% of all marriages end in divorce.
-Whether your divorce is collaborative or contested, it is important to retain a divorce lawyer that will provide compassionate, dedicated, and knowledgeable legal representation for you throughout the process.
+Whether your divorce is collaborative or contested, it is important to retain a divorce lawyer who will provide compassionate, dedicated, and knowledgeable legal representation for you throughout the process.

 Wisconsin Divorce Requirements